slac-lcls/lute/docs/tutorial/new_task.md

 **`Task`s and `TaskParameter`s**

 All `Task`s have a corresponding `TaskParameters` object.
 These objects are linked **exclusively** by a named relationship.
 For a `Task` named `MyThirdPartyTask`, the parameters object **must** be named `MyThirdPartyTaskParameters`.
 For third-party `Task`s there are a number of additional requirements:
-- The model must inherit from a base class called `BaseBinaryParameters`.
+- The model must inherit from a base class called `ThirdPartyParameters`.
 - The model must have one field specified called `executable`.
 The presence of this field indicates that the `Task` is a third-party `Task` and the specified executable must be called.
 This allows all third-party `Task`s to be defined exclusively by their parameters model.
 A single `ThirdPartyTask` class handles execution of **all** third-party `Task`s.

 All models are stored in `lute/io/models`.
 For any given `Task`, a new model can be added to an existing module contained in this directory or to a new module.
 If creating a new module, make sure to add an import statement to `lute.io.models.__init__`.